utsav0/daily-dev-tips/src/pages/posts/css-drop-shadow-vs-box-shadow.md

   import StaticTweet from '../../components/StaticTweet.astro'
 ---

-The other day [Josh](https://twitter.com/JoshWComeau) made a super cool tweet about drop-shadow supporting PNG's.
-I didn't know drop shadow supported PNG's, so I decided to give it a go.
+The other day [Josh](https://twitter.com/JoshWComeau) made a super cool tweet about drop-shadow supporting PNGs.
+I didn't know drop shadow supported PNGs, so I decided to give it a go.

 <StaticTweet id="1288830824322924544" />

 ## HTML Structure

-For my example we are using my favourite Pokémon "Eevee" and will place our three Eevee png's in a container.
+For my example, we are using my favorite Pokémon, "Eevee", and will place our three Eevee PNGs in a container.

 ```html
 <div class="container">